-Bettors enjoy building parlays because it's a great way to earn a juicy return on your original investment as a low-risk, high-reward wager.
+Bettors enjoy building parlays because it’s a great way to earn a juicy return on your original investment if all selections are correct.
 For more information that can help when building college basketball parlays, visit out parlay betting guide!

 NCAA basketball futures are exactly what they sound like: wagers centered around NCAA hoops that will be settled at some point down the road.
 Most of these wagers are placed before the season but plenty of bets are also made as the schedules are played out and odds continuously shift.
 Here are the basketball futures betting markets you’re most likely to come across as legal online betting sites:

 The dramatic college basketball postseason also helps these futures wagers take on new life at the endo ft he season, as even more markets are added to the space as March Madness betting starts to heat up.

 It begins with conference tournaments, but futures bets on certain regions and the performances of specific teams to reach the Sweet 16, Elite Eight, Final Four, and championship game become increasingly popular once the NCAA Tournament bracket becomes public as well.

 For a more in-depth explanation of bet types, please visit our sports betting guide for information that will be useful when it’s time to make college basketball picks and NCAA bracket predictions!

 Wagering on the postseason is an entirely different ballgame than making picks throughout the regular season.
 Whether you’re making NCAA tournament bracket predictions or traditional betting picks using lines from sportsbooks, there are definitely some rules to follow for the best chance at achieving success.